 5. White Satin

 White Satin carrots are really a Nantes/Imperator cross with a Danvers shape. but they are worth mentioning because they are crisp, juicy, and grow well in a variety of conditions.
-They grow well in most gardens and are juicy and crisp with a good flavour.
+They grow well in most gardens and are juicy and crisp with a good flavor.

 6. Sugarsnax 54